spilliams/terraform-modules/terraform/modules/static-site/README.md

 ## Version History

+- v0.1.2: Adds an output for the Route53 Hosted Zone id
 - v0.1.1: Adds an output for the S3 bucket's website endpoint (useful if you want to upload site contents and vet it before cutting the DNS over)
 - v0.1.0: Initial release